Official Global Travel Advisory

 Medical services and facilities

-Though limited in number, private hospitals and clinics in urban areas (including San Pedro Sula and Tegucigalpa) are often better staffed and equipped than public or rural facilities.
-Medical facilities on the Bay Islands are limited and expensive.
-Medical care outside of populated areas is generally only adequate for minor illnesses and injuries.
+Good health care is limited in availability.
+State funded facilities are understaffed and under-funded.
+There are some private hospitals in urban areas such as San Pedro Sula and Tegucigalpa and tourist areas such as the Bay Islands; however they are often limited and expensive.
 Major medical procedures and surgeries may require medical evacuation from the Bay Islands to a major centre.

 Keep in Mind...